Admission to master's program

-- March 1st: Applicants with citizenchip and education outside of Norway.
+- March 1st: Applicants with citizenchip and education from visa-required countries.

 - April 15th: Applicants residing in Norway with a Norwegian ID number and citizens of EU/EEA countries.

 4. The application must contain the required documentation and successfull applicants may have to verify their documentation upon arrival to Volda - see more information below.

 5. You will receive the results within May 25th.